-Circumstantial relativity isn't something an agent should expect to get over, but it has a down side.
-First, it doesn't lend itself to communication, if the relevant circumstances of the two communicators differ.
-If some agent A were simply to give agent B a copy of one of its representations, and B were to incorporate it bodily, the result might have completely different significance (and possibly even meaning) from the original.
-Information would not have been conveyed.
-If you're facing me, hear me say "there's a bear on the right!", take the sentence as your own, and then leap to your left, you would land in trouble.
+Circumstantial relativity is not something an agent should expect to get over, but it [nevertheless] has a down side.
+First, it does not lend itself to communication, if the relevant circumstances of the two communicators differ.
+If some agent A were simply to give another agent B a copy of one of its representational impressions, and B were to incorporate it bodily, the result might have completely different significance (and possibly even meaning) from the original.
+Information would not have been conveyed.^g If you are facing me, hear me say "There is a bear on the right!", take the sentence as your own, and then leap to your left, you would land in trouble.

-Second, one of representation's great virtues is that it can empower a system with respect to situations remote in space or time, outside the system's own local circumstances.
-However, in order to represent those situations using impressions connected to those it uses to control action, the system must at least represent its own relativity, in order to be able to mediate between those less self-relative generalisations and more familiar implicit ones.
+Second, one of representation's great virtues is that it can empower a system with respect to situations remote in space or time, outside the system's own local circumstances.^g However, in order to represent those situations using impressions connected to those it uses to control action, the system must at least represent its own relativity, in order to be able to mediate between those less self-relative generalisations and more familiar implicit ones.
 I.e., to the extent that the content of its representational structures arise from implicit factors, it is impossible for a system to modify, discriminate with respect to, or make different use of any of the implicitly represented aspects of those representations' contents.
-If "HUNGRY!", without any argument, is the system's only means of representing the property of hunger, then it won't be able to represent any generalisation involving anyone else (such as that the bear on the right is hungry), or anything generic, such as that hunger sharpens the mind.
+If "HUNGRY!", without any argument, is the system's only means of representing the property of hunger, then it will